Surgery obstructions from Khovanov homology: Introduction

 Finally, we turn to examples and applications in Section \ref{sec:examples}.
 As a first example, we recover the fact that the figure eight does not admit finite fillings.
 We also show that surgery on the $(-2,p,p)$-pretzel knot does not yield a manifold with finite fundamental group (for $p\in\{5,7,\ldots,31\}$).
-Finite fillings on this family of Montesinos links was left unresolved\footnote{Mattman's classification has very recently been completed by Ichihara and Jong applying Heegaard-Floer homology techniques \cite{IJ2008}, and independently treated by Futer, Ishikawa, Kabaya, Mattman and Shimokawa \cite{FIKMS2008}.} in Mattman's extensive study of the problem using character variety methods \cite{Mattman2000}.
-We attempt to contrast our obstructions with the powerful obstructions of Heegaard-Floer homology by exhibiting that the knot $14^n_{11893}$ (see Figure \ref{fig:14n11893-inversion}) does not admit surgeries with finite fundamental group.
-Finally, we give characterization of the trivial knot (among strongly invertible knots) in terms of Khovanov homology as an application of homological width.
-This shows that, combined with knowledge of the symmetry group of a knot, Khovanov homology may be used to detect the trivial knot.
-In light of the connection between Khovanov homology and Heegaard-Floer homology for two-fold branched covers, it is interesting to compare this with the fact that knot Floer homology detects the trivial knot \cite{OSz2004-genus}.
-We also study surgery on a knot in the Poincar\'e sphere, as illustration of these techniques beyond knots in $S^3$.
+Finite fillings on this family of Montesinos links was left unresolved in Mattman's extensive study of the problem using character variety methods \cite{Mattman2000} (Mattman's classification has very recently been completed by Ichihara and Jong applying Heegaard Floer homology techniques \cite{IJ2008}, and independently treated by Futer, Ishikawa, Kabaya, Mattman and Shimokawa \cite{FIKMS2009}).